Jim Walls: Sierra On-Line

 In 1987, Police Quest: In Pursuit of the Death Angel was released.
 The game placed heavy focus on realism and proper police procedure to succeed.
 Walls considered fan mail sent in by players, ranging from active police officers to children that wanted to become police officers because of the game, as the "ultimate reward".
 Walls' career in Sierra continued with the development of Police Quest II: The Vengeance in 1988, Codename: ICEMAN in 1989, and Police Quest III: The Kindred in 1991.
 Walls also made self-insert cameos in the Police Quest games; he appears in name only in each game's police database as an officer or criminal, his mugshot appears in the intro cutscene of Police Quest II, and he physically appears in Police Quest III's intro and game over sequences.

-After the release of Police Quest III, circumstances developed that led to his resignation from Sierra.
+He resigned from Sierra after the release of Police Quest III, recalling on a personal blog later that: "circumstances developed causing me to decide it was time that I leave."
 Following Walls' resignation, the Police Quest series continued, but under the direction of former Los Angeles Police Department Chief Daryl F. Gates, who changed the setting of the series from the fictional city of Lytton, California to his more familiar setting of Los Angeles.